-(c) Each department/unit is to consider all faculty members who are eligible for promotion each year.
-For each eligible candidate, the department chair (or equivalent administrator if the department/unit is not a department) shall consult with the candidate to determine whether she or he desires to proceed to the preparation of a promotion binder.
+(c) Each department/unit is to consider for promotion all specialized faculty members who are not yet at the top rank of their track.
+The department chair (or equivalent administrator if the department/unit is not a department) shall consult with those faculty members who are being considered for promotion review to determine whether they desire to proceed to the preparation of a promotion binder.
 If the faculty member so desires, the chair and the faculty member will prepare a promotion binder as described in (1) below.

-(d) The promotion committee of the department/unit shall be charged with the responsibility of reviewing the binders of all prospective candidates for promotion in that department annually, and recommending action on the nomination of each candidate.
+(d) A promotion committee of the department/unit, elected by the faculty in accordance with the department's/unit's bylaws, shall be charged with the responsibility of reviewing the binders of all prospective candidates for promotion in that department annually, and recommending action on the nomination of each candidate.